marketlandscape/marketlandscape.github.io/risk-level/index.md

 ## Bitcoin as anchor and reference

 Bitcoin serves both as an asset within the framework and as the reference point for it.
 For Bitcoin, risk level measures timing downside risk: the size of a drawdown from the current price that is historically plausible before the next durable recovery.
-Historically, a Bitcoin pullback of around 30% is a normal stress event that occurs in many phases of the cycle, while deeper declines of 40 to 60% tend to appear near major cycle transitions.
+Historically, a Bitcoin pullback of around 30% is a normal stress event that occurs in many phases of the cycle, while deeper declines of 40-60% tend to appear near major cycle transitions.
 This observed behavior anchors the entire scale.

 ## How risk for other assets is expressed

 Risk levels for other assets are expressed relative to Bitcoin stress.
-When Bitcoin falls by roughly 30%, Ethereum has historically tended to fall more than Bitcoin, often on the order of 35 to 50%.
-Large-cap altcoins typically experience deeper declines under the same conditions, frequently in the 45 to 60% range, as liquidity thins and capital rotates out.
+When Bitcoin falls by roughly 30%, Ethereum has historically tended to fall more than Bitcoin, often on the order of 35-50%.
+Large-cap altcoins typically experience deeper declines under the same conditions, frequently in the 45-60% range, as liquidity thins and capital rotates out.

 ## Why lower-cap assets dominate the upper end

 Lower-cap assets amplify Bitcoin downside most aggressively.
-In comparable Bitcoin drawdowns, mid-cap altcoins have often fallen by 60 to 75%, while small-cap altcoins have repeatedly suffered losses of 70 to 90% or more, especially near late-cycle and post-peak conditions.
+In comparable Bitcoin drawdowns, mid-cap altcoins have often fallen by 60-75%, while small-cap altcoins have repeatedly suffered losses of 70-90% or more, especially near late-cycle and post-peak conditions.
 These outcomes are not rare tail events but recurring patterns across cycles, which is why lower-cap assets occupy the extreme end of the risk spectrum.

 ## How the risk level is calculated in practice